Albert-MoDz/Conky-conf/README.md

   - Replace `your-username` with your actual username on your Linux system.

 - **Configuration Highlights**:
-  - The configuration file includes sections for time and date, system info, CPU usage, GPU usage, memory usage, disk usage, and network statistics.
+  - The configuration file includes sections for system information, CPU usage, GPU usage, memory usage, disk usage, network statistics, and top processes.
-  - Multiple bars can be added or customized within the same file or using separate instances.

-### Customization

-Feel free to modify the configuration to suit your needs.
-You can adjust the appearance, layout, and content of the Conky display by editing the `conky.conf` file.
-Refer to the [Conky documentation](https://wiki.archlinux.org/title/Conky) for more details on the available configuration options.

-### Contribution

-If you have suggestions or improvements for this configuration, please feel free to submit a pull request or open an issue.
-Contributions are always welcome!

-### License

-This configuration is provided under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-I hope you find this Conky configuration useful and visually appealing for your Linux desktop environment!
-Enjoy monitoring your system with style. 😊
+  - Customizable layout and color schemes to fit your personal style.